hanshanley/specious-sites/README.md

+# Specious Sites: Tracking the Spread and Sway of Spurious News Stories at Scale

-##  Specious Sites
+## Website List
-GitHub repository for websites utilized to document the popularity and influence of different unreliable and biased websites.
+This GitHub repository contains the websites utilized to document the popularity and influence of different unreliable and biased websites.
 This dataset consists of 1,334 unreliable and biased websites.

 For additional details about the collection method and analysis of these websites, see our paper/analysis here: https://www.hanshanley.com/files/Specious_Sites.pdf